 Touching the reference electrode, or using emery paper on it, can damage it.

-- Do not touch the reference electrode. - During maintenance work, use emery paper only on the working electrode, not on the reference electrode.
+- Do not touch the reference electrode. - ▶ Should it be necessary for maintenance work, only emery the working electrode, not the reference electrode.

-3.5.5 Defective membrane cap
+3.5.4 Defective membrane cap